arcuri82/testing_security_development_enterprise_systems/README.md

    However, in our opinion, it is much worse than Spring.
    Job-wise, at least in Norway, it is used less and less.
    Still, it is important to look at different frameworks.
-   As the jump from Java EE to Spring is relative simple, it is a good choice as starting point before moving into SpringBoot.
+   As the jump from Java EE to Spring is relatively simple, it is a good choice as starting point before moving into SpringBoot.
    Furthermore, you cannot really appreciate SpringBoot until you have gone through the blood, sweat and tears of debugging an